apache/skywalking/docs/en/guides/Plugin-test.md

 | Field | description
 | --- | ---
 | type | Image type, options, `jvm` or `tomcat`.
 Required.
-| entryService | The entrance endpoint(URL) for test case access.
+| entryService | The entrance endpoint (URL) for test case access.
+This endpoint must respond to HTTP GET requests.
 Required.
-| healthCheck | The health check endpoint(URL) for test case access.
+| healthCheck | The health check endpoint (URL) for test case access.
+This endpoint must respond to HTTP HEAD requests.
 Required.
 | startScript | Path of start up script.
 Required in `type: jvm` only.
 | framework | Case name.
 | runningMode | Running mode whether with the optional plugin, options, `default`(default), `with_optional`, `with_bootstrap`